sozip/sozip-spec/spec.md

 This development branch is available in the ``rouault/sozip`` Docker image.

-When using [QGIS](https://qgis.org) built against this branch, it is possible to directly use big compressed files within a ZIP, thanks to QGIS support for the ``/vsizip/`` subsystem.

 Examples:

 * Create a new ZIP file with an input file called in.gpkg: